apik/SSm0/README.md

 ep^ 1                      0.0847637908                      2.0817758455
 ```

-To use compiled library `libSSm0.a` in user the user program like one present bellow
+To use compiled library `libSSm0.a` in the user program like one present below
 ```C
 /* useSSm0.c */
 #include <stdio.h>